evkx/evkx.github.io/content/models/ford/mustang_mach-e/Mustang_Mach-E_GT/_index.md

 ## Performance

-The Ford Mustang Mach-E GT has a maximum power of 358 KW (487 hp/480 bhp).
-The total torque is 860 nm (635 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 3.7 seconds.
-The top speed is 200 km/h.
+The Ford Mustang Mach-E GT has a maximum power of 358 KW (487 hp/480 bhp) and a total torque of 860 nm (635 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 3.7 seconds and has a top speed of 200 km/h (124.3 mph).

 ## Battery, range, and charging